About VPI

 The second volume in the series was released in September 2006.
 Pythons of the World, Volume IIPythons of the World, Volume IIPythons of the World, Vol. II: BALL PYTHONS: The History, Natural History, Care, and Breeding is the most comprehensive and complete book ever written on one snake species.
 It is a landmark text in herpetoculture, setting the standard by which all future works on pythons will be measured.
 More volumes in the Pythons of the World series are planned.

 VPI has been an experiment, one that continues to change and evolve.
-It continues to pursue its original primary goal, to contribute to the establishment of viable self-sustaining captive populations of pythons.
+It continues to pursue its original primary goal, to contribute information to the establishment of viable self-sustaining captive populations of pythons.
 Navigating a course through the rapidly changing environment of the past 30 years has been both rewarding and a constant challenge.
 In no other period of time has herpetoculture seen so many innovations in maintenance and reproductive husbandry.
 We consider the period from the late 1960s to the present to be the Golden Age of Herpetoculture, and we feel fortunate to have been able to participate in all of it.

 During these decades there have been dramatic additions to and changes in the collective body of knowledge and published information.
 The degree of public participation in herpetoculture has steadily grown and today is unequaled.
 The relatively recent awareness that the captive-propagation of reptiles and amphibians could be a viable commercial enterprise has been the greatest single factor influencing private and professional herpetoculture today.
 Factors of business and of regulation, once alien to most keepers, have become primary considerations for many in herpetoculture in the 2020s.